-Overview: While the Land Trust's Free Invasive Weed Disposal Days and Monthly Work Parties have been temporarily postponed in respect of the Stay Home, Stay Healthy order, this doesn't mean you can't get out of your houses and still remove invasive weeds on your property.
-When it is safe to do so, we look forward to hosting our annual Free Invasive Disposal Days, at which point you will hopefully have plenty of invasive weed material to dispose of!
+Overview: In addition to the Land Trust's monthly Work Parties, you can also remove invasive weeds on your own property with guidance from this packet.
+Armed with this knowledge, we look forward to hosting our annual Free Invasive Weed Disposal Days, at which point you will hopefully have plenty of invasive weed material to dispose of!